rclone/rclone/MANUAL.md

 Obfuscation

 This is a simple "rotate" of the filename, with each file having a rot distance based on the filename.
-We store the distance at the beginning of the filename.
-So a file called "hello" may become "53.jgnnq".
+Rclone stores the distance at the beginning of the filename.
+A file called "hello" may become "53.jgnnq".

-This is not a strong encryption of filenames, but it may stop automated scanning tools from picking up on filename patterns.
-As such it's an intermediate between "off" and "standard".
-The advantage is that it allows for longer path segment names.
+Obfuscation is not a strong encryption of filenames, but hinders automated scanning tools picking up on filename patterns.
+It is an intermediate between "off" and "standard" which allows for longer path segment names.

 There is a possibility with some unicode based filenames that the obfuscation is weak and may map lower case characters to upper case equivalents.

-You can not rely on this for strong protection.
+Obfuscation cannot be relied upon for strong protection.

   * file names very lightly obfuscated
   * file names can be longer than standard encryption